microsoft/kiota/intellij/Readme.md

 One of the goals of the project is to provide the best code generator support possible for OpenAPI and JSON Schema features from IntelliJ platform.
 <!-- Plugin description end -->

+This plugin is built upon[`intellij-platform-plugin-template`](https://github.com/JetBrains/intellij-platform-plugin-template).
 This readme documents how to get started with the Kiota Intellij plugin
 # Getting Started
 ## Installation ##
 **Gradle** : Visit the [Gradle Webside](https://gradle.org/install/) and install Gradle `version 7.4`